National Para Program

 - National Development Squad

-The ultimate objective of the NPP is to win medals at World Para Championships, Paralympic Games and World Cups by supporting identified athletes within the program through a combination of more accessible coaching, greater representation across the network of State Institutes and Academies of Sport, and performance based funding support for travel.
+The ultimate objective of the NPP is to win medals at World Para Championships, Paralympic Games and World Cups by supporting identified athletes within the program via the NSW Institute of Sport, Victorian Institute of Sport, other NIN programs, and the Archery Australia HP Pathways Program.

-The NPP consists of two squads of athletes that provides a clearly structured pathway which athletes are able to progress through as they further develop their skills and performances.
+The NPP consists of three squads of athletes that provides a clearly structured pathway which athletes are able to progress through as they further develop their skills and performances.
 The entrance criteria for each of these tiers has been designed to align with Sport Australia’s Athlete classification strategy meaning that athletes are eligible to receive more support as they progress through the tiers.
-Athletes are able to enter the program at any level, National or Development, provided they meet the published selection criteria.
+The table below provides a brief summary of the performance standards required to be considered for the program.
+Athletes are able to enter the program at any level, National, Development or Youth, provided they meet the published selection criteria.

 Compound Men Open 670